daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

 /achget - unlocks _ALL_ 63 achievements (requires the game on steam i think /shrug)

-/godmode - enables godmode (as far as I can tell)
+/godmode (bool) - enables godmode (as far as I can tell)

-/xdamage - enables instakill (damage of nail and beam set to 999)
+/xdamage (bool) - enables instakill (damage of nail and beam set to 999)

+/reset -resets character to base stats, and fixes any borked character (if you ever got the old damage bug from xdamage or godmode. it's patched now)

 /stags - enables all stag stations